-The Financial Services Unit (FSU) is a department of the Ministry of Finance that regulates all financial services in Dominica.
-The FSU is one of the most stringent Regulatory Authorities in the Caribbean.
-A major participant in the offshore regulatory framework, the FSU regulates all offshore banks, buildings and loans societies, credit unions, development banks, gaming companies, insurance companies, money service businesses, and other financial entities.
-In addition to this, the FSU is the Money Laundering Supervisory Authority (MLSA).
+The Financial Services Unit (FSU) is a department of the Dominica Ministry of Finance.
+It regulates all financial services in Dominica.
+The FSU oversees the activities of offshore banks, buildings and loans societies, credit unions, development banks, gaming companies, insurance companies, and money service businesses.

-Republic Bank (EC) Limited: A leading financial institution in the Caribbean, Republic Bank provides services related to personal, commercial, and corporate banking.
-The Dominica branch is located in Roseau, with customers able to open different accounts, obtain credit and debit cards, and make use of online banking services.
+Republic Bank (EC) Limited: A leading financial institution and one of the major banks in the Caribbean, Republic Bank provides services related to personal, commercial, and corporate banking.
+The Dominica branch is located in Roseau, with customers able to open different accounts, obtain debit and credit cards, and make use of online banking services.

 Dominica Agricultural Industrial and Development (AID) Bank: As a subsidiary of NBD, this bank provides loans for agriculture, education, housing, tourism, and startup businesses, as well as energy-efficient and development-related funding.

-EQIBank: Having launched in 2015, the bank is located in Dominica’s capital city of Roseau.
-EQIBank is an offshore bank that caters for individuals and businesses with global needs.
-It offers digital banking, personal and corporate banking services, investment, OTC trading, and wealth planning solutions.
+EQIBank: Launched in 2015, EQIBank is located in Roseau.
+It is an offshore bank that caters to individuals and businesses.
+Digital banking, personal and corporate banking services, investment services, OTC trading, and wealth planning solutions are available to clients.

-Ferz Global Bank: An international financial institution that offers banking services to individuals and legal entities, Ferz Global Bank is regulated by the Financial Services United (FSU) of the Commonwealth of Dominica.
-The bank is adapted to the supervisory rules of the East Caribbean Central Bank (ECCB) and offers products and services adapted to the needs of its international clients, including money market accounts, savings accounts, credit cards, personal and corporate loans, etc.
+Ferz Global Bank: Ferz Global Bank is an international financial institution that offers banking services to individuals and legal entities.
+The bank is adapted to the supervisory rules of the East Caribbean Central Bank (ECCB) and offers products and services to international clients, including money market accounts, savings accounts, credit cards, and personal and corporate loans.

 CBIC First Caribbean International Bank: The bank offers digital, personal, and business banking, credit and debit cards, corporate and investment banking, and wealth management services.
-The bank no longer has a branch in Dominica, but you will find branches in 12 locations across the Caribbean.
+CBIC no longer has a branch in Dominica, but you will find branches in 12 locations across the Caribbean.

 Bank of Nova Scotia: Scotiabank Dominica is a branch of The Bank of Nova Scotia that offers comprehensive retail and commercial services.
 A leading financial service provider in the region, the bank also offers electronic cash management services through its extensive network of branches across the country.